Academic Catalog

 2. Recognize that authoritative content may be packaged formally or informally and may include sources of all media types

-4. Develop awareness of the importance of assessing content with a skeptical stance and with a self-awareness of their own biases
+4. Develop awareness of the importance of assessing content with a skeptical stance and with a self-awareness of your own biases

-2. Articulate the purpose and distinguishing characteristics of copyright, fair use, open access, and the public domain
+2. Understand the different types of rules for sharing information, such as copyright, fair use, open access, and the public domain

 Lab Content